SymposiumTeller/pendant-reminder/README.md

+PLEASE PAUSE ON USING THIS - CLEANING UP CODE!

 # Life Logs Calendar Integration

 A Google Apps Script that automatically extracts calendar events and tasks from Limitless Life Logs and adds them to your Google Calendar and Google Tasks.